KSNW: History

 On March 21, 2014, Media General announced that it would purchase LIN Media and its stations, including KSNW, in a $1.6 billion merger – giving the station its sixth owner since 2000.
 Like the earlier acquisition of KSNW by LIN, this deal marked Media General's re-entry to the market, as it previously owned KWCH from 2000 to 2006.
 The merger was completed on December 19.
 On September 28, 2015, Nexstar Broadcasting Group announced it had offered to purchase Media General and its stations, including KSNW and its satellites.
 On January 27, 2016, Nexstar announced that it had reached an agreement to acquire Media General.
 The acquisition of KSNW and its satellites by Nexstar reunited the stations with former satellite KSNF, whose ownership was split from the rest of the Kansas State Network in 1986.
 The deal was approved by the FCC on January 11, 2017, and it was completed on January 17, marking Nexstar's first entry into the Wichita market.

-Programming

-KSNW broadcasts the entire NBC schedule, with the exception of program preemptions for breaking news or local severe weather coverage.
-Syndicated programs currently broadcast by KSNW include Live with Kelly and Ryan, The Kelly Clarkson Show, Jeopardy! and Wheel of Fortune.